casualcore/casual/README.md

 ### License
-Our intention is that everything in this repository is licensed under the [MIT licence](https://opensource.org/licenses/MIT), with the exception of stuff under [thirdparty](thirdparty/readme.md), which has their own licenses.
+Our intention is that everything in this repository is licensed under the [MIT licence](https://opensource.org/licenses/MIT), with the exception of stuff under [thirdparty](thirdparty/readme.md), which have their own licenses.

 We (think we) show this by the file [licence.md](license.md).
 If this is not enough legally, please enlighten us!